LeidenUniversityLibrary/2025-10-08-lde-leiden/index.md

 <h2>About the workshop</h2>

-This workshop provides an introduction to working with (survey) data for analysis and visualisation.
+This workshop provides a hands-on introduction to working with (survey) data for analysis and visualisation.
 We explore the possibilities and limitations of spreadsheet software, special software for cleaning tabular data and use the R programming language to create a reproducible analysis.